-Those noisy CPU intake and exhaust fans?
+... and those noisy CPU intake and exhaust fans?
 Silenced!
 With the CPUs running nicely cool, Mac OS X does not feel the need to ramp up the fans to provide additional cooling and so they stay that their default RPMs... nicely quiet.
-Notice that both CPUs intake fans idle at 970 RPM, a quiet nod to the 970MP chip that powers the whole thing!
+Notice that both CPUs intake fans idle at 970 RPM, a quiet nod to the 970MP chips that power the whole thing!